fafalone/ColorFontLabel/README.md

 ### Requirements
 - Color Font support is only available on Windows 8 and above.
 This control should on Windows 7, but everything will be black and white.
 Does not work on XP or earlier.
+- This project is written in [twinBASIC](https://github.com/twinbasic/documentation/wiki/twinBASIC-Frequently-Asked-Questions-(FAQs)).
+You'll need [a recent version](https://github.com/twinbasic/twinbasic/releases) to compile it.
+Note that if you're not a subscriber the 64bit version will have a splash screen added.
 - To use as a UserControl in twinBASIC, the project must reference Windows Development Library for twinBASIC (WinDevLib) v9.1.566 or higher (References->Available packages).

 > [!NOTE]